Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 In these example code snippets, `e` references the event object from the impression data output.
 Map these values to plug into the appropriate functions that make calls to your analytics tools and data warehouses.

-In some cases like in Example 1, you may want to use the "disabled feature" state as the "Control group".
+In some cases, like in Example 1, you may want to use the "disabled feature" state as the "Control group".

 Alternatively, in Example 2, you can expose the feature to 100% of users and use two variants: "Control" and "Test".
 In either case, the variants are always used for the "Test" group.
 The difference is determined by how you use the "Control" group.